Fraud Blocker Skip to content

 If you have a quality score of 1, then you’re likely to be paying your maximum bid for the placement and see the highest CPC.

-The bidding system gets even more complicated when you start looking at other factors ad formats, bidding methods, and how you weigh your budget.
+The bidding system gets even more complicated when you start looking at other Google Ads formats, bidding methods, and how you weigh your budget.

 Setting the right bidding range and ensuring a good quality score can help you pay a lower CPC while ensuring better results.
 When it comes to the overall cost of the campaign, you should learn how to set a budget.
+Setting clear budget limits—both daily and monthly—is crucial to control your overall spend and prevent overspending on Google Ads.
+Companies often set daily budgets as low as $20 to $50 when testing new campaigns.
 Here are a few steps to do that:

 1. Set a test budget